Welcome to Chenonceau Castle!

-A royal decree against the Marques family patriarch, Jean Marques, for an act of sedition, included an order for the destruction of the original manor at Chenonceau as punishment.
+A royal decree against the Marques family patriarch, Jean Marques, for an act of sedition against the French crown included an order for the destruction of the original manor at Chenonceau.

 Jean Marques builds a castle and a fortified mill to replace the lost manor of Chenonceau.